Drenso/symfony-oidc/README.md

   }
 ```

-> It is possible to supply prompt and scope parameters to the `generateAuthorizationRedirect` method.
+> It is possible to supply prompt, scopes and additional query parameters to the `generateAuthorizationRedirect` method.

 > It is also possible to force remember me mode for the redirect.